 The Company's investment objective is to achieve growth of income and capital from a portfolio invested mainly in companies listed or quoted in the United Kingdom.

-In this webcast, Ben Ritchie gives an update on a wide range of subjects including the Trust’s performance, dividend history and top twenty holdings, as well as an explanation of how to generate yield from high quality equities and an outlook for the Trust.
+In this webcast Ben Ritchie gives an update on the half year to 31 July 2013.
+Ben covers a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited